kubernetes/enhancements/keps/sig-network/1880-multiple-service-cidrs/README.md

-When creating a Service this will require to create an IPAddress object, previously we updated a bitmap on etcd, so we keep the number of request but the size of the objects stored is reduced considerable.
+When creating a Service this will require to create an IPAddress object, previously we updated a bitmap on etcd, so we keep the number of request but the size of the objects stored is reduced considerably.

 ###### Will enabling / using this feature result in introducing new API types?